heloineto/create-blip-extension/README.md

 ## Scaffolding Your Blip Extension

-To start your extension run the command below:
+To start your extension, run the command below:

 ```shell
 npm create blip-extension@latest